 You may not know, because I’ve been incredibly cool about the fact that it’s been MY BIRTHDAY recently.
-Everyone knows that, with each passing year in your 20s, you have some kind of crazy cocktail of emotions about getting older.
+With each passing year in your 20’s, you have some kind of crazy cocktail of emotions about getting older.
 I am so weird about my birthday.
 Like, on the one hand I really hate to be centre of attention.
 But, on the other hand, I like to celebrate it and feel special and be a little self-indulgent.
 Just the one day a year, I swear.

 B and I are fans of the UK city break, so he decided to surprise me with a night in Chester for my birthday.
 Chester is one of my favourite cities to visit, and I’m about to explain why.
 Fair warning, most of this is about stuff I ate that day.
 What’s new, really?

 Travel & Accommodation

 Chester is, of course, accessible by train and public transport if you live further away, but we decided to drive.
 There was a torrential downpour all the way there that made me fear for my life, as well as my freshly straightened hair.

 We stayed at the Chester Grosvenor and ohmygodsoposh!
 What an absolutely beautiful hotel.

 We arrived at reception via a mysterious gold elevator, where we were greeted, seated, and checked in.
 The staff are so incredibly attentive and polite.
 Our room wasn’t available at the time, so they took our bags and rang us when the room was ready.